Articles

 How Hyperpop Got Its Name

-A decade of intentional excess, from a London label to a Spotify playlist to Charli XCX at number one
+A decade of intentional excess, from a London label to a Spotify tag to brat becoming the album of the summer

 Hyperpop was not a movement that named itself.
-It was a Spotify playlist title from 2019, retrofitted onto a London scene that had been making the same kind of sugar-overloaded, metallic Pop since 2013.
-Six years later, the aesthetic was the chart.
+The word began as a Spotify metadata tag and became a playlist title in 2019, retrofitted onto a London scene that had been making the same kind of sugar-overloaded, metallic pop since 2013.
+Six years later, that aesthetic was topping the charts.

 Published March 15, 2026

-From a 17-year-old in Englewood to Brooklyn, London and beyond, in less time than a presidential term
+From a 16-year-old in Englewood to London and Brooklyn and beyond, in less time than most genres take to spread beyond their own city

 In 2012 a teenager from the South Side of Chicago put a song called I Don't Like on YouTube.
-By 2018, the sound he and his producer Young Chop had stumbled into was the default language of street rap from London to Brooklyn to Paris.
-Almost no genre has travelled that fast.
+Within seven years the sound he and his producer Young Chop built was the sound every city started speaking, from London to Brooklyn and beyond.

 Published March 8, 2026